Michael B. Taylor

 This paper has a nice overview and retrospective of the work Communications of the ACM ASIC Cloud paper.

-This paper was also selected to be a ACM Research Highlight; on average to only two papers per year out of all of computer architecture publications
+This paper was also selected to be a ACM Research Highlight; on average only two papers per year out of all of computer architecture publications

 in the world!